 When you’ve got a bunch of job openings and a stack of hiring managers you want to message, it can feel like juggling chainsaws.
 This is where ClickUp’s Kanban View comes in.

-Think of it as a big visual board where you can stick notes about each job.
+Think of it as a big visual board where you can pin notes about each job.
 Each note, or ‘card,’ can hold details like the job title, application deadline, and the details of the hiring manager.
 You can even add tasks to each card, like ‘draft email’ or ‘schedule call.’

-Kanban Board helps you see what’s in the pipeline, what’s urgent, and where you need to focus your energy.
+A Kanban Board helps you see what’s in the pipeline, what’s urgent, and where you need to focus your energy.

 Block time for applications

-Instead of juggling multiple spreadsheets or trying to remember when to follow up, you can see your entire communication timeline in one place with ClickUp’s Calendar View
+Instead of juggling multiple spreadsheets or trying to remember when to follow up, you can see your entire communication timeline in one place with ClickUp’s Calendar View.

 It helps you schedule interviews, set reminders for follow-ups, and block out time for research and preparation.
 You can color-code events to quickly identify priorities or different job openings.